 Welcome to Benchmark Litigation – the definitive guide to America's leading litigation law firms and lawyers.

 Benchmark Litigation is the only publication on the market to focus exclusively on litigation in the US.
-Since its inception 11 years ago, the Benchmark brand has grown dramatically and garnered industry-wide accolades as the definitive hub for in-depth analysis of the players shaping the dynamic practice of litigation.
+Since its inception in 2008, the Benchmark brand has grown dramatically and garnered industry-wide accolades as the definitive hub for in-depth analysis of the players shaping the dynamic practice of litigation.
 In keeping with Benchmark’s sharp rise in popularity, its publishing staff increasingly aims to respond to the demands of its audience.

 Research is conducted through extensive interviews with litigators, dispute resolution specialists and their clients to identify the leading litigators and firms.
 During these interviews, we examine recent casework handled by law firms and ask individual litigators to provide their professional opinions on peers and practitioners within their jurisdiction or practice area.